-3.3.2 Virama3/Pulli
+3.3.2 Virama2/Pulli

-All consonants contain an implicit vowel (a) within them.
+All consonants have an implicit vowel (a) within them.
 A special sign is needed to denote that this implicit vowel is stripped off.
-This is known as the virama "்" (U+0BCD).
-The virama thus joins two adjacent consonants.
-In Tamil, unlike other scripts under Neo-Brahmi GP, there are only three instances where this results in the formation of conjunct.
-Example 1 shows the same and Example 2 shows the non-formation of conjunct.
-Example 1
+This is known as the virama "o" (U+0BCD).
+The virama thus joins two consonants and creates conjuncts, However Tamil has only two conjuncts.